I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 The subsequent steps are the same.

-To stop it, a stop button will appear on the right side of the space, and clicking it will stop it.
+To stop the space, a stop button will appear to the right of the space, and clicking it will stop it.

 Space stop button